ConversionPlan/RPA/README.md

 3. Trading Partners Feature.
    1. Create a Vendor
    2. Create a Customer
-3. Location Feature.
+4. Location Feature.
    1. Create a Customer's Location
-4. Inbound.
+5. Inbound.
    1. Create a Manual Inbound Shipment
+6. Outbound
+   1. Create a SO by Picking and Shipping at Once

 # Run Locally

 In order to run this repository locally, you need to have [Python](https://www.python.org/downloads/) installed.

-After having clone this repository, to install all the necessary packages, go to the root directory and run:
+After having cloned this repository, to install all the necessary packages, go to the root directory and run:

 ```pip install -r requirements.txt```